 - Two passport-style photos

-Because the insurance system is based on reimbursement, you should always verify your insurance coverage with EFKA.
-It comes in a variety of forms, including different services.
+Because the insurance system is based on reimbursement, you should always verify your coverage with EFKA.
+Insurance comes in various forms, including different services.

 - Your spouse (if unemployed)